Murtazaho/Movie/README.md

-# Movie-Review &M Redux + Django
+# Movie &M Redux + Django

 ```
-Forum App, with a frontend built in React & Redux and a backend built in Django API.
+Movie-Review App, with a frontend built in React & Redux and a backend built in Django API.
 ```

 ## Live Demo